 Our researchers are developing ways of detecting, following and preventing the SARS-CoV-2 virus.

-One of our main activities has been as part of UK COVID-19 Genomics UK Consortium.
+One of our main activities has been as part of COVID-19 Genomics UK (COG-UK) consortium.
 Led by the Wellcome Sanger Institute in Cambridge, this national effort brings together NHS organisations, the four Public Health Agencies of the UK, the Wellcome Sanger Institute and more than 12 academic institutions, one of which is Quadram Institute Bioscience (QIB), providing sequencing and analysis capacity.

 In the first six months of the consortium, QIB sequenced over 2,000 samples from patients who had tested positive for COVID-19.
 Our results are providing valuable insights into the spread of the virus.